Updated January 4, 2022 . AmFam Team

 Always take the vehicle in question – even those at dealerships – to your own mechanic to look it over and provide a trusted opinion.

 A car history report is always a good idea.
 Just remember that they might be missing details, so do your own research as well.
-By empowering yourself with the full picture, you can be confident in your purchase – and know that you have a car worthy of wherever your dreams take you.
+By empowering yourself with the full picture, you can be confident in your car purchase.